Monthly Archives: February 2011

 Think about who you are dealing with

-If you got this far and you are going with learning, it is important to think carefully about your public before creating any learning solutions.
+If you are going to design a learning initiative, it is important to think carefully about your people before creating anything.
 Ask some good questions:

 - Who needs to learn?

 - Who are the stakeholders and what do they need from learning?